 How can I add a CNetID email alias?

-To add or change a CNetID email alias go to the Email Options website, sign in using your CNetID and password, and click "Add a new mail alias".
+To add or change a CNetID email alias go to the MyAccount at UChicago, sign in using your CNetID and password, and click "Add a new mail alias".
 Enter the alias you want in the field and click "Add new mail alias".
 As long as this name is not already in use, you will be able to receive mail at alias@uchicago.edu within a couple of hours.
 You can have up to five aliases, in addition to your CNetID@uchicago.edu address.

 How can I delete a CNetID email alias?

-Go to the Email Options website, and sign in using your CNetID and password.
+Go to the MyAccount at UChicago, and sign in using your CNetID and password.
 Next click the appropriate "Delete alias@uchicago.edu" link.
 Deleted aliases stop forwarding email immediately.
 They also immediately become available for other people to claim as aliases or CNetIDs

 Student Health Insurance

-The University of Chicago student health insurance covers the following services:
+The University of Chicago student health insurance (U-SHIP) covers the following services:

 Visit the Student Health Insurance website to receive the most up-to-date information on coverage and policies.

 Howard Brown Health is one of the nation’s largest lesbian, gay, bisexual, and transgender (LGBT) healthcare organizations.
 There are multiple clinics around the city.
-The location closes to campus:
+The location closest to campus is

 Howard Brown Health - 55th Street